hanlun0804/algdat/README.md

 Here I will post the people who has particularly helped me, and links to their work if applicable and/or if I get their permission to.

 First shoutout goes to an anonymous hero for writing a great compendium.
 I am basing most of my Norwegian notes on their compendium, and have been allowed to post my notes.
 Contact me if you want the compendium, at hanlun0804@outlook.com.

+The lecturer of this course, Magnus Lie Hetland, has been one of my favorite lecuturers.
+It was clear that he was passionate about the subject and teaching it to others.
+He also always answered questions, either in the lectures, in breaks, after lectures or in an email.

+Abdul Bari explain concepts very well.
+They are not necessarily always the same as what the learning objectives require, but I think he is worth checking out: https://www.youtube.com/@abdul_bari